barbazul/1kfa/mod_guide_player.md

      die", etc.
  * attack power
    * the number representing how powerful an attack is
+ * charge capacity
+   * the maximum amount of charges a magic item card has
+ * depleted
+   * the state of a magic item without any remaining charges
  * halve
    * When you roll dice and *halve* the value, divide by 2 and then round up to the nearest whole number.
 4 becomes 2, 3 becomes 2, 2 becomes 1, etc.
+ * idle
+   * A magic item is idle only if magical energy is no longer flowing through it
  * melee
    * When the details of the fiction put two combatants close enough to each other such that their handheld weapons might connect